 decrease your ability to digest food.
 This in itself can lead to indigestion,

-irritable bowel syndrome, an
+irritable bowel syndrome, and even reflux.

 If you are not effectively digesting your food, it becomes stuck in your